Counter-terror police get more time to question suspects after synagogue attack

 “I think the anger is directed there and I think a lot of Jewish people will be saying ‘OK, the sympathy is great, but where’s the action?’”

+A fundraising page set up for CST on gofundme by supporter Andrew Fox has raised more than £15,000 of its £22,000 target by Saturday afternoon.

+He posted on X: “A donation not only helps keep Jewish communities safe, it is a tangible way to stand with them during these dark times.”

-A minute’s silence will be held at Old Trafford on Saturday during Manchester United’s match against Sunderland, in tribute to the victims, and players are expected to wear black armbands.
+A minute’s silence was held at Old Trafford on Saturday during Manchester United’s match against Sunderland, in tribute to the victims, and players were expected to wear black armbands.

 He added: “Based on some fast-time assessments conducted on our systems, this individual does not appear to be known to counter-terrorism policing, however he does have a non-CT (counter-terror) related criminal history.